epibayes/test2-manze/README.md

 If you want to run locally and have `ggplot2, rstan, dplyr` and `readr` installed in R, as well as a working Pandoc and LaTeX installation, just type `make pdf` at the *nix/Mac command line.
 To make sure that the simulation is re-run, either run `touch data/parameters.csv` before calling `make`, or use `./build.sh` which will do this for you.

 Otherwise, running everything in here without doing any local config relies on the docker image [jonzelner/rstan](https://hub.docker.com/r/jonzelner/rstan/) on Docker Hub.
+The underlying Dockerfiles are available [here](https://github.com/jzelner/docker-rstan) on Github.

 Provided that you have Docker installed and up and running, all you need to do it to `docker pull jonzelner/rstan`, and then run everything from within the `reproducible-stan` directory using `./dockerbuild.sh`.